JARVIS843/JARVIS843/README.md

 ---
 ## About Me:
 Hi, 你好, **:D** , I'm a student / part-time developer from Canada.
-I'm interested in machine learning🤖, computer graphics💥, computer hardware 💾, and Unity game design🎮.
-I used to work on Android App development using Android Studio📱, but currently I'm mainly working on .Net Applications, C# Unity coding, and web development (Chrome extension)
+I'm interested in machine learning🤖, computer graphics💥, Robotics ⚡ ,computer hardware 💾, and Unity game design🎮.
+I used to work on Android App development using Android Studio📱, but currently I'm mainly working on .Net Applications, C# Unity coding, and web development (Chrome extension), and ROS robotics.

 ## Skills and Experiences
 - 📖 C++